Dipin-Rajput/Bridgelabz_Dipin_2110991880/README.md

 print(str[-1])
 print()

-# str[3] = "a" (It is not possible because String does not support item assignment)
+str[3] = "a" (It is not possible because String does not support item assignment)

+# Slicing

-# Slicing: Dividing string into substring with help of indexes.
+Dividing string into substring with help of indexes.
-# eg: str[start_index : end_index], end index is not included
+eg: str[start_index : end_index], end index is not included.

 print(str[1 : 5])

-# It can be used in many ways, such as only with start index, only with end index, also with negative indexes.
+It can be used in many ways, such as only with start index, only with end index, also with negative indexes.

-print(str[6 : ]) # If end index is not provided python will automatically take the length of the string in this case it is 19. print(str[ : 7]) # If start index is not provided it will start from 0.
+print(str[6 : ]) (If end index is not provided python will automatically take the length of the string in this case it is 19.) print(str[ : 7]) (If start index is not provided it will start from 0.)

-print(str[-8 : -5]) # but print(-5 : -8) it will not work it will not print the character in reverse order.
+print(str[-8 : -5]) (but print(-5 : -8) it will not work it will not print the character in reverse order.) print()
-print()

 # String Functions

-# 1. str.endswith(): return true if string ends with substr
+1. str.endswith(): return true if string ends with substr
-# 2. str.capitalize(): it capitalizes 1st character of string
+2. str.capitalize(): it capitalizes 1st character of string
-# 3. str.replace(old, new): replaces all occurrences of old string with the new
+3. str.replace(old, new): replaces all occurrences of old string with the new
-# 4. str.find(): returns the 1st index of 1st occurrence
+4. str.find(): returns the 1st index of 1st occurrence
-# 5. str.count(): counts the occurrence of substr
+5. str.count(): counts the occurrence of substr

 print(str.endswith("sity"))
-print(str.capitalize()) # It doesn't do the changes in the same string, it creates a new string. print(str)
+print(str.capitalize()) (It doesn't do the changes in the same string, it creates a new string.) print(str)

 print(str.replace("i", "x"))